 December 25th | Christmas Day |

-Brazil offers generous maternity and paternity leave benefits.
-Mothers are entitled to 120 days of maternity leave, which can be extended by another 60 days under certain conditions.
+Brazil offers comprehensive maternity and paternity leave benefits to support working parents.
+Expectant mothers are entitled to 120 days of maternity leave, with the possibility of a further 60-day extension under certain conditions.

 Important Note: To comply with Brazilian tax laws and make the necessary deductions and contributions for employees based in Brazil, U.S. employers typically need to create a legal entity in Brazil.
 This involves registering the company with the relevant authorities, obtaining a tax ID, and setting up a local bank account.
 This process can be complex and time-consuming, requiring expertise in Brazilian legal and regulatory requirements.